chandley/cv/README.md

 Web development
 ---------------

-* Finance involves a lot of repetetive tasks which are suitable for automation.
+* Finance involves a lot of repetitive tasks which are suitable for automation.
-* I'm convinced that companies can get a competetive advantage by using TDD to build flexible and reliable software to meet evolving business needs.
+* I'm convinced that companies can get a competitive advantage by using TDD to build flexible and reliable software to meet evolving business needs.
 * I decided to do a 12 week intensive course at Makers Academy to learn how to apply these

 ### Skills